Warning of higher grocery prices, Washington AG sues to stop Kroger-Albertsons merger

 Ferguson said that plan does not go far enough to protect supermarket employees and customers in his state.
 His office asserts the combined Kroger-Albertsons would still "enjoy a near-monopoly" in many parts of Washington.
 It also questioned whether C&S could run the markets successfully.

 Albertsons' merger with Safeway in 2015 serves as a warning in that regard.
 The FTC required it to sell off 168 stores as part of the deal.
-Within months, one of its buyers filed for bankruptcy protection and Albertsons repurchased 33 of those stores — some for as little as $1 at auction, Ferguson says.
+Within months, one of its buyers laid off workers and filed for bankruptcy protection.
+Albertsons repurchased 33 of those stores — some for as little as $1 at auction, Ferguson says.

 Antitrust experts in the Biden administration had previously spoken skeptically about whether divestitures sufficiently safeguard competition, including on prices and terms struck with suppliers.
 The regulators have also pushed for tougher scrutiny of megadeals, making this merger a high-profile test.